FREE mediation services are available to landlords and tenants in Milwaukee County.

 Where Are the Mediations Held?

-- Mediations for cases where that have not been filed in court may be held over the phone, or at an available location within the community arranged by Mediate Milwaukee.
+- Mediations for cases where that have not been filed in court may be held over the phone.
+[This service is still available despite recent court closures.]

-- Mediations for Small Claims Evictions cases are held in the Milwaukee County Courthouse on Wednesday afternoons.
+- Mediations for Small Claims Evictions cases are held in the Milwaukee County Courthouse on Tuesday & Wednesday afternoons.
+[This in-court mediation service is temporarily suspended until Milwaukee Small Claims Court reopens.]

 Who Are the Mediators?